GDGTC/meetup-element/README.md

 - urlName (required): The path to a meetup group from meetup.com, no slashes
     - e.g: "gdg-tc"
+- key (optional): Meetup API key.
+Allows multiple read-only requests in lieu of using a unique signature.
-- sig (required): Meetup API key
+- sig (required without key): Meetup API url signature for a unique URL
-- sigId (required): Meetup API key
+- sigId (required without key): Meetup API Id for a unique URL signature
 - dataFormat (required): The type of data to be retreived (see options below)
 - limit (optional): The number of data items to fetch.
 Used when retreiving a list.
     - default: undefined